ewerk/gradle-plugins/jaxb2-plugin/readme.md

     // comma separated list of binding file includes
     // falls back to '**/*.xjb' if not specified includedBindingFiles = 'any.xjb, subdir/test.xjb'

+    // output encoding of the generated files encoding = 'UTF-8'
   }
 }
 ```